yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/ScionThree.png?raw=true)

 > A Scion of the Three draws power from a group of malevolent gods known as the Dead Three: Bane, deity of tyranny; Bhaal, deity of violence and murder; and Myrkul, deity of death.
 While some Rogues of this subclass pledge themselves ardently to those three macabre gods, others find themselves thrust on this path by a curse.
-Either way, a scion’s power manifests as various occult gifts, as well as an uncanny talent for striking and terrifying foes.
-Scions of the Three are most common in Baldur’s Gate, where the Dead Three have long competed for influence over mortal hearts.
+Either way, a scion's power manifests as various occult gifts, as well as an uncanny talent for striking and terrifying foes.
+Scions of the Three are most common in Baldur's Gate, where the Dead Three have long competed for influence over mortal hearts.
 Underground cults to Bane, Bhaal, and Myrkul often count Scions of the Three among their most useful agents.

 - Level 3: Bloodthirst ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Rogue_Bloodthirst.png?raw=true)
-  - If your Sneak Attack hits a Bloodied creature, the target takes extra damage of the weapon’s type equal to half your Rogue level.
+  - If your Sneak Attack hits a Bloodied creature, the target takes extra damage of the weapon's type equal to half your Rogue level.
 Additionally, when you reduce an enemy's Hit Points to 0, you can use a Reaction to teleport to an unoccupied space you can see within 30 feet of yourself.
 You can then make one melee attack.
 You can use this Reaction a number of times equal to your Intelligence modifier (minimum of once), regaining all expended uses when you finish a Long Rest.
 - Level 3: Dread Allegiance
   - When you choose one of the Dead Three—Bane, Bhaal, or Myrkul—you gain specific benefits based on your patron.
 You can change your choice of patron when you finish a Long Rest.
   - Dread Allegiance: Bane